-2018 State Board Legislative Initiatives
+2018 State Board Legislative Summary

 During the 2018 Legislative Session, the State Board of Education took a proactive approach to three areas of policy.
 In each case, we acted with a bi-partisan focus and engaged in a substantive feedback process with stakeholders.